 ROJAVA INTERNATIONAL FESTIVAL OF CINEMA: CINEMA AS THE VOICE OF RESISTANCE AND SOLIDARITY

-The Rojava International Festival of Cinema in the lands of the Middle East is a symbol of the struggle for freedom.
-This year the festival aims to bring together filmmakers, audience and artists from all four parts of the world.
+The International Film Festival in Rojava is held in a region in the Middle East that has become a symbol of the struggle for freedom.
+This festival aims to bring together filmmakers, audiences, and artists from all corners of the world.

 The Rojava International Film Festival sees cinema not only as a branch of art, but also as a means of keeping social memory alive and strengthening the spirit of solidarity.
 For this reason, films that highlight the struggle of peoples, cultural resistance, women's identity, and human stories that care about ecology are given more space in the festival.